 Cathy Watson: Yes, they do.
 Our classes on nutrition educate such students through hands-on demonstrations that help kids from underserved communities learn how to make nutritious meals with affordable foods.
 All the foods used in the classes can be found in local grocery stores, farmers’ markets, and community food pantries.
-Because most of our students are from Title 1 schools, they are eligible for using SNAP benefits.
+Because most of our students are from Title 1 schools, they are eligible for using SNA0P benefits.
 SNAP benefits can be used at farmers’ markets.

 Kars4Kids: What life lessons do children learn from basketball in Hoops for Hope?